Set Image Path

 Available after selecting Cloud Detection in Source of Data.

 The minimum number of pixels retained by the mask.
-Only areas larger than this threshold will be judged as cloud regions; if smaller, they will be judged as non-cloud regions and mask data will not be retained.
+Areas with pixel counts greater than this threshold are judged as cloud regions; if less, they are judged as non-cloud regions, and mask data is not retained.
 Default value is 4096.

 Integer